skylon07/pyblitz/README.md

 ### Configuring HTTP

-Before you can actually use any `api.py` endpoints, you must first configure pyblitz by using the `http` module.
-There are two methods in particular that need to be used: `http.setActiveServer()` and `http.setAuth()`. `setActiveServer(name)` takes a `name` string, referencing one of the servers registered in the `api.py` module (you can change the names if they bug you that much). `setAuth(token)` takes an authentication `token` string that gets slapped onto all future requests you make.
+Before you can actually use any `api.py` endpoints, you must first configure `pyblitz` by using the `http` module.
+There are two methods in particular that need to be used: `http.setActiveServer()` and `http.setAuth()`. `setActiveServer(name)` takes a `name` string, referencing one of the servers registered at the top of the `api.py` module (names and descriptions can be changed to your liking). `setAuth(token)` takes an authentication `token` string that is added onto all future requests you make.

-This module also provides HTTP request functions should you decide to call endpoints a little more manually (you madman).
+This module also provides HTTP request functions should you decide to call endpoints a little more manually (in cases where you want to tell `pyblitz` to avoid using 70% of its functionality).
 These functions are still capable of processing `Schema` as parameters, and their signatures are nearly identical to the endpoints' methods.

 ```
-pyblitz.http.POST(
+import api as myApi

+user = myApi.User()
+user.name = "Henry Evans"
+user.id = 753146
+myApi.http.POST(
     "https://my.api.website.com/users",
-    userSchema,
+    user,
     headers=dict(),
     param1="you get the idea",
 )